aws/crypto-tools/repo-management/tenets.md

 This is important for two reasons:

-1. We must be able to efficiently communicate our requirements to all maintainers.
+1. We MUST efficiently communicate our requirements to all maintainers.
-    The only way that we can do this reliably is by writing them down.
+    The only way that we can do this is by writing them down.
-1. Maintainers understanding our requirements is necessary but not sufficient.
-    We must also communicate those requirements to our users and contributors.
+1. We MUST communicate our requirements to our users and contributors.
-    The only way that we can do this reliably is by writing them down.
+    The only way that we can do this is by writing them down.
 1. We cannot enforce undefined requirements.

 ### Enforceable Rules